 Think you might have a food allergy, but aren’t sure what exactly could be to blame?
 Experiencing digestive issues or skin flare-ups, but can’t seem to figure out the solution to make them go away?
 Well, an elimination diet might be exactly what you need.

-Elimination diets range in terms of what exact foods are permitted and eliminated, but most will cut out all common allergens, including:
+Elimination diets range in terms of what exact foods are permitted and eliminated, but most cut out all common allergens, including:

 - Refined/added sugar

 - Usually all packaged, processed or fast foods

 - Certain nightshades